jpsecher/ds-gluster/readme.md

 ## Creating a cluster

+    $ cd terraform
     $ export AWS_PROFILE=lundogbendsen
     $ terraform apply

-Copy the `cluster-nodes` from the Terraform output to `ansible/inventory.ini`, the first host as master, the rest as workers:
+Copy the `cluster-nodes` from the Terraform output to `../ansible/inventory.ini`, the first host as master, the rest as workers:

-    $ cd ansible
+    $ cd ../ansible
     $ edit inventory.ini

 Then start the cluster: